mwalden2004/node-hq-trivia-bot/README.md

 Warning: This bot is against the TOS of HQ-Trivia I do not condone the actions of using this bot for cheating.
 DISCLAIMER: I AM NOT RESPONSIBLE FOR ANY ILLEGAL USAGE OF THIS PROGRAM THE USER IS RESPONSIBLE FOR CHECK RELEVANT LAWS AND PROCEDURES.
 THIS IS INTENDED FOR EDUCATIONAL PURPOSES ONLY.

+# HQ-Trivia Shutdown
+HQ-Trivia is shutting down, this code base hasn't, and will continue not to be maintained.
+This repo will be archived.
+RIP HQ, low-key gonna miss the first memories.

 # Node HQ Trivia Bot Rewrite

  Due to HQ disabling people from accessing there Beaerer Token, and my old bot working not working on the newest version of Node.JS I decided to rewrite a majority of everything, and perhaps make it work with HQ Words.
 This bot is not completed, this allows you to watch the game in your browser at http://localhost but this feature is expermiental and probably going to be removed in the future.